Transition Into Prosecution Program

-For newly admitted prosecuting attorneys, registering for the Transition Into Prosecution Program is a three-step process.
+The process for newly admitted prosecuting attorneys, registering for the Transition Into Prosecution Program is as follows:

 - The newly admitted prosecuting attorney requests that the head of the office (district attorney, solicitor-general or chief municipal prosecuting attorney) designate a senior assistant as his or her mentor.
-(In larger prosecutor’s offices a mentoring program coordinator may have been appointed to handling this responsibility.)
-Unlike the TILPP program for lawyers in private practice, the beginning lawyer cannot nominate her or his mentor.
+Note: In larger prosecutors’ offices a mentoring program coordinator may have been appointed to handle this responsibility.
+Unlike the TILPP program for lawyers in private practice, the beginning lawyer cannot nominate his or her mentor.
 See OCGA §§ 15-18-21(b); 15-18-72(a).

-- After the mentor has been designated, the mentor and the newly admitted prosecuting attorney (“mentee”), complete the Transition Into Prosecution Mentoring Plan Registration form.
+- After the mentor has been designated, the mentor and the newly admitted prosecuting attorney (“mentee”) must complete the Transition Into Prosecution Mentoring Plan Registration form.

-- The completed form is sent by fax or email it to:
+The completed form can be sent via email or U.S. Mail to: